-Air Barrier Failures: Considerations for Designers and Specifiers
+Air Barrier Details and Materials: Avoiding Failures, and Considerations for Designers & Specifiers

 An airtight building enclosure is an important part of a modern building.
 Airtightness is achieved with an effective air barrier system that is carefully designed and detailed, then built and commissioned in the field.
-An effective air barrier consists of a continuous system of materials, components, and accessories, and not an individual product.
+An effective air barrier consists of a continuous system of materials, components, and accessories – not an individual product.

 Achieving airtightness on the open area is relatively easy.
-However, the majority of air leaks occur at transitions and interfaces between elements.
-Successfully managing the inevitable joints, laps, penetrations, and fastener holes differentiates a good, high-performance air barrier system from an ineffective one.
+However, the majority of air leaks occur at the fine details, like transitions and interfaces between elements.
+Successfully managing the inevitable joints, laps, penetrations, fastener holes and other air barrier details differentiates a good, high-performance air barrier system from an ineffective one.

-The system providing air control typically includes a number of materials working together.
-The overall system also must meet a few criteria.
+The system providing air control typically includes a number of air barrier materials working together.
+The overall system must also meet a few criteria.

-A complete air barrier system is a combination of several assemblies and components connected by multiple accessories that are designed to provide a continuous barrier to the movement of air through an environmental separator.2
+A complete air barrier system is a combination of several assemblies and components connected by multiple accessories that are designed to provide a continuous air barrier to the movement of air through an environmental separator.

 The reason for this order is that an air-impermeable component will be ineffective without continuity.
 An air barrier system must meet several requirements, but continuity is the most important and challenging characteristic to achieve in modern steel, wood, or concrete buildings.

 The interior air barrier approach is common for residential buildings.
-The detailing for continuity is considerably more difficult because of penetrations and transitions.
+The detailing of a continuous air barrier is considerably more difficult because of penetrations and transitions.
 The exterior approach involves fewer penetration details and is easier to inspect for discontinuity.
-A fully supported (rigid) air barrier installed on the outside of the structure is the most likely approach to meet the performance criteria.
-For commercial buildings, sometimes the only solution is an exterior air barrier solution (Figure 1).
+A fully supported (rigid) air barrier installed on the exterior of the structure is the most likely approach to meet the performance criteria.
+For commercial buildings, sometimes the only solution is an exterior air barrier (Figure 1).

 Airflow in the ventilation cavity or within the stud space causes cooling or ‘wind washing’ of air-permeable insulations.
 This is why air barriers must be thought of as a system, and not a product.
-Even though air movement into and out of the building is controlled, unrestricted air movement through the stud space can increase energy consumption and moisture risk, reduce R-value of insulation, and cause discomfort to occupants.
+Even though air movement into and out of the building is controlled, unrestricted air movement through the stud space can increase energy consumption and moisture risk, reduce the R-value of insulation, and create discomfort for occupants.

 Air barrier requirements have brought significant changes to detailing.
 The focus is on the performance of the whole building, and not that of individual materials.

-There are different requirements for air barrier components and systems:
+There are different requirements for air barrier materials, components, and systems:

 - Standard Test Method for Air Permeance of Building Materials, and Underwriters Laboratories of Canada (CAN/ULC) 741, Standard for Air Barrier Materials – Specification,